google/strict-csp/strict-csp-html-webpack-plugin/README.md

 ## What this plugin does

 - It replaces sourced scripts with an inline script that dynamically loads all sourced scripts.
 - It creates a strict hash-based CSP that efficiently helps protect your site against XSS.
 This CSP is set in a meta tag.
-It looks like this: `script-src {HASH-INLINE-SCRIPT} 'strict-dynamic'; object-src 'none'; base-uri 'none';`. `{HASH-INLINE-SCRIPT}` is the hash on the inline script that dynamically loads all sources scripts.
+It looks like this: `script-src {HASH-INLINE-SCRIPT} 'strict-dynamic'; object-src 'none'; base-uri 'none';`. `{HASH-INLINE-SCRIPT}` is the hash on the inline script that dynamically loads all sourced scripts.

 Note: if you have other inline scripts, the plugin takes care of them too: it adds their hash to the CSP to ensure they can be loaded.